This post may contain affiliate links. Please read our disclosure policy.

 Let’s go with it.

-This tart is moderately healthy, so it is perfect for celebrating Food Faith & Fitness’ 2 year bloggiversary!
+And since this tart is moderately healthy, I thought they would be perfect for celebrating Food Faith & Fitness’ 2 year bloggiversary!
 This tart also happens to be bright and beautiful, just like Taylor.
 Coincidence?
 I think not.

 If you haven’t discovered her site, then you are seriously missing out!
 She makes eating healthy easy with all of her delicious, healthy baked goods and fast dinners.
 Plus her sarcastic wit reels me in every time.
 Love.
 Her.

 Coconut Mango Tart

 For the Cream Cheese Filling:

 For the Assembly: